 The tournament begins with the group stage in September and concludes with the final in May.
 Group games are typically played midweek on Tuesday and Wednesday evenings, while the final is held on a Saturday to maximise global viewing.
 This consistent scheduling makes it easy for bettors to follow the action alongside domestic football.

-The 2026 final will take place at the Puskás Aréna in Budapest, Hungary — a modern stadium that has quickly become one of Europe’s standout venues.
+The 2026 took place at the Puskás Aréna in Budapest, Hungary — a modern stadium that has quickly become one of Europe’s standout venues.
 Champions League finals are rotated across major cities, and the host location typically experiences a surge in tourism, media coverage, and betting activity around the event.

 No. The away goals rule, which was used for decades to separate teams level on aggregate, was abolished in 2021.
 Ties that remain level after two legs now go straight to extra time and, if needed, a penalty shootout.
 For bettors, this has shifted dynamics: teams no longer gain a direct mathematical advantage by scoring away, and bookmakers have adjusted their pricing accordingly.